Nissan Fuga: Second generation (Y51; 2009)

-The Y51 series Infiniti M / Nissan Fuga introduced November 2009 is only 50 mm shorter than the F50 series Nissan Cima, with the same width dimensions of 1845 mm and height of 1515 mm compared to the Cima's of 1490 mm height.
+The Y51 Nissan Fuga introduced November 2009 is only 50 mm shorter than the F50 series Nissan Cima, with the same width dimensions of 1845 mm and height of 1515 mm compared to the Cima's of 1490 mm height.

 In August 2010, the Fuga became Nissan's flagship with the announcement of the cancellation of the Nissan Cima and the Nissan President.
 The Fuga is 115 mm shorter than the Nissan President, and the Fuga has a longer wheelbase at 2900 mm, compared to the wheelbase on the President and Cima at 2870 mm.
 When the Fuga assumed the role as flagship sedan of Nissan Japan August 2010, it became the first time that Nissan didn't sell a premium luxury V8 sedan in Japan; the Fuga's North American cousin, the Infiniti M56, is offered with a V8 shared with the Infiniti QX56.

 World first Wrong-way driving warning debuted on the Fuga hybrid in 2010.

 The VK45DE V8 engine used in the previous generation is no longer offered in Japan, neither is the succeeding VK56VD V8 which is only found on the Fuga's North American counterpart, the Infiniti M56.
 The larger 5.6L engine incurs a higher rate of road tax liability which hampers sales.
 The VQ35HR 3.5 L V6 Hybrid is now the Fuga's third engine option, utilizing the Atkinson cycle.
 The electric motor, installed in parallel between the engine and the transmission, produces 68 PS from 1.3kWh lithium-ion batteries that are expected to have a service life of 10 years.
 The batteries are installed upright behind the rear seats.
 The Fuga Hybrid introduced Nissan's first in-house developed electric hybrid technology, and Nissan claims it will double the fuel economy of its gasoline-powered version.